aguoietf/ietf-ccamp-yang-otn-slicing/draft-ietf-ccamp-yang-otn-slicing.md

-   OTN slices may be pre-configured by the management plane and presented to the customer via the northbound interface (NBI), or be dynamically provisioned by a higher layer slice controller, e.g., an IETF network slice controller (IETF NSC) through the NBI.
+   OTN slices may be pre-configured by the management plane and presented to the customer via the northbound interface (NBI), or be dynamically provisioned by a higher layer slice controller, e.g., an RFC 9543 network slice controller (NSC) through the NBI.
 The OTN slice is provided by a service provider to a customer to be used as though it was part of the customer's own networks.